Stochastic Models

 Formatting Uncertain Fields

 Note that the grade information will influence the economic values for the processing stream.
-Therefore, the user will need to calculate the Economic Values for each possible grade information, as highlighted in Figure 3.
-This figure illustrates parts of a simulated copper deposit that can be downloaded here.
+Therefore, the user will also need to calculate the economic values for each possible grade information, as illustrated below.

 Stochastic Constraints

-1. Expected values to control the averages over all simulations.
+Expected values to control the averages over all simulations.

 These constraints will guarantee that, in average, the indicators will be within the defined ranges.
 For example, take Expected Min = 0.60 and Expected Max = 0.65 for a certain constraint.
 If there are 3 simulations returning 0.59, 0.62 and 0.65, the average is 0.62, so this is within the range defined.

-Fig 4: Example to control the average of all simulations.
+Example to control the average of all simulations.
 This option is only available when databases containing stochastic data are imported.
+All simulations to guarantee that each one of them respect certain criteria

 These constraints control the variability, or the spread, of the results to be within a certain acceptable range.
 Let's take an example where such a range has Min = 0.60 and Max = 0.65, and again three simulations returning 0.59, 0.62, and 0.65.
 In this case the solution will be penalized by the optimizer, as 0.59 < 0.60.
 Learn more about penalized solutions here.

-Fig 5: Example to control all simulations individually.
+Example to control all simulations individually.
 This option is only available when databases containing stochastic data are imported.

-Stochastic optimization is an optimized way to combine all these modelled uncertainties into one schedule that maximizes the Expected NPV of the project.
+Stochastic optimization is an optimized way to combine all these modelled uncertainties into one schedule that maximizes the expected NPV of the project.

 Violated constraints